KhalilSa/travel_app_nanodegree/README.md

 ![Another screenshot for the travel planner](/screenshots/travelplannerscreenshot3.png)

 ## License
-This project is licensed under the MIT License - see the LICENSE.md file for details
+This project is licensed under the MIT License - see the `LICENSE` file for details